-The Corona Virus Disease (COVID) 19 got the Environment Department cancelling all its scheduled events for March this year.
+The Corona Virus Disease (COVID) 19 got the Environment Department canceling all its scheduled events for March this year.

-In the light of the proactive move by city and provincial governments of Iloilo to protect its people from the local transmission of COVID 19, the Department of Environment and Natural Resources (DENR) have decided to cancel all of its environmental events this month of March 2020.
+In the light of the proactive move by the city and provincial governments of Iloilo to protect its people from the local transmission of COVID 19, the Department of Environment and Natural Resources (DENR) has decided to cancel all of its environmental events this month of March 2020.

 “We have to obey the rules and protect ourselves from this dreaded virus that is now gripping the world with fear.
 It is necessary for us to cancel our scheduled events for the month as protecting life is more important right now,” said Regional Executive Director Francisco E. Milla, Jr. of DENR Region 6.

-In support to these initiatives, the DENR Region 6 cancelled its scheduled activities for the month of March, namely: International Day of Forests (March 21), World Water Day (March 22), Earth Hour (March 28) and Women’s Month activities (March 1-31).
+In support of these initiatives, the DENR Region 6 canceled its scheduled activities for the month of March, namely: International Day of Forests (March 21), World Water Day (March 22), Earth Hour (March 28), and Women’s Month activities (March 1-31).

 As to the observance of Earth Hour, Atty.
-Ramar Niel V. Pascua, Regional Director of Environmental Management Bureau (EMB) issued an advisory encouraging everyone to still take part in the global lights off event by turning off all non-essential lights in their homes, establishments and offices on March 28 at 8:30 PM until 9:30 PM.
+Ramar Niel V. Pascua, Regional Director of Environmental Management Bureau (EMB) issued an advisory encouraging everyone to still take part in the global lights off the event by turning off all non-essential lights in their homes, establishments, and offices on March 28 at 8:30 p.m. until 9:30 p.m.

-This week, the DENR 6 has also adopted the four-day work week scheme in compliance to Memorandum Circular (MC) No. 2020-02 signed by DENR Secretary Roy A. Cimatu.
-The Memo Circular provides for the alternate working arrangements to ensure safety of the personnel while continuing to deliver essential services of the Department despite the COVID 19 threat.
+This week, the DENR 6 has also adopted the four-day work week scheme in compliance with Memorandum Circular (MC) No. 2020-02 signed by DENR Secretary Roy A. Cimatu.
+The Memo Circular provides for alternate working arrangements to ensure the safety of the personnel while continuing to deliver essential services of the Department despite the COVID 19 threat.

 Also, the Boracay Inter-Agency Task Force (BIATF) has decided to cancel “LoveBoracay” 2020 events due to the threat of COVID 19, after the March 12 meeting attended by Malay Mayor Frolebar Bautista with TF member alternates presided by DENR USec Ernesto D. Adobo, Jr. representing Secretary Roy A. Cimatu as head of the Task Force.

-LoveBoracay is a weeklong series of events celebrating the rehabilitation of the world famous island.
+LoveBoracay is a weeklong series of events celebrating the rehabilitation of the world-famous island.
 It is slated for April 26 – May 2.
-But this time, it has to be cancelled.
+But this time, it has to be canceled.